LD-SDM: Language-Driven Hierarchical Species Distribution Modeling: Introduction

 \section{Introduction}

-The ever-increasing availability of crowdsourced and remote sensing data has opened opportunities to solving challenging tasks that were not possible before.
-One such task is global-scale joint species distribution modeling (SDM).
-Understanding species ranges is not only essential for biodiversity conservation but also for understanding the effects of climate change.
-However, complex biophysical and geographic processes make SDM a challenging task.
+Species distribution modeling (SDM) is a challenging remote-sensing task that involves establishing the relationship between geographical, environmental, and biophysical conditions and species presence.
+The goal of SDM is to produce large-scale range maps for species.
+Such maps can then be used to develop tools for modeling habitat suitability, predicting future distributions, etc. These tools are essential for biodiversity conservation and understanding the environmental effects of climate change~\cite{beery2021species}.

 Traditionally, species ranges were mapped using geographical and environmental features.
+The approaches were either limited to single-species models or modeled a fixed set of species.
 While the current approaches have their merits, we contend they fall short in accurately representing the inter-species relationships inherent in the taxonomic hierarchy.
 For example, \emph{species} belonging to the same \emph{genera} tend to be found in similar locations.
 They often share many common characteristics, including their general habitat preferences~\cite{thorson2016joint}.
-Nevertheless, this pattern diminishes as one moves up in the taxonomic hierarchy.
-To capture these complex hierarchical relationships between the species, we use large language models (LLMs) to encode their taxonomic information in text (as shown in Figure~\ref{fig:llm_map}).
-Intuitively, this should enhance the identification of rare taxa~\cite{caradima2019individual}.
-To the best of our knowledge, no previous work has incorporated large language models for SDM.
+This pattern diminishes as one moves up in the taxonomic hierarchy.
+To capture these complex hierarchical relationships between the species, we use large language models (LLMs) to encode their taxonomic information in text (as shown in Figure~\ref{fig:llm_map}) in the form of species-specific embeddings.
+Moreover, by leveraging the vast knowledge of LLMs, our approach enhances the identification of rare taxa~\cite{caradima2019individual}.